youknowsthevies/My-Wallet-V3-iOS/PULL_REQUEST_TEMPLATE.md

 *Describe how a reviewer can verify your changes.
 This helps with those who are unfamiliar with the feature.*

-## Screenshot/Design assessment
+## Screenshot

 *If the change is UI related, paste a screenshot here and include an assessment of design accuracy if applicable.*

+*If you have a Loom this is not necessary, but nice to have.*

+## Looms

+*Provide a link to a Loom that demos the feature.
+This is optional though it helps reviewers and could save them from requiring to checkout the branch.*

+*Provide a link to a Loom that smoke tests the app if your work touches key functionality.
+(Optional)*

+*Provide a link to a Loom that steps through your code.*

 ## Merge Checklist

-- [ ] The PR uses a title supported by [.changelogrc](https://github.com/blockchain/My-Wallet-V3-iOS/blob/dev/.changelogrc#L6...L69).
+- [ ] The PR uses a title supported by [.changelogrc](https://github.com/blockchain/My-Wallet-V3-iOS/blob/master/.changelogrc).
 - [ ] UI components have accessibility identifiers and labels to support automated testing.
 - [ ] Areas of technical debt are marked with a `// TICKET:` comment that includes a ticket number.
 - [ ] You have added unit tests.